Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - Sporting venues

-As a Big4 Park Member, you can receive 10% discount off the golf course, mini golf and the Mega Adventure Park.
+As a Big4 Park Member, you can receive 10% discount on the golf course, mini-golf and the West Beach Adventure Park.

 And don’t forget, this park has its own beach access to West Beach.
 There are two access points to the north and south of the park.
 One leads to stairs down to the beach. (north), the other over sand dunes (south).
 This park really is the ideal location to spend a day on the beach, but never too far away from your creature comforts!